chromatic-solfege/chromadoc/readme.md

 ## Introduction

-Chromadoc is a documentation toolkit for Chromatic-Solfege.
-This toolkit contains a set of programs to help writing documents consists the new musical notation.
-For further information about Chromatic-Solfege, see [An Introduction to  Chromatic-Solfege](./an-introduction-to-chromatic-solfege/).
+Chromadoc is a toolkit for writing documentation with Chromatic-Solfege notation.
+This toolkit contains a compiler which compiles _Chromadoc_ document into TeX and Lilypond, then builds PDF documents.

-This toolkit helps to write documents which contains Chromatic-Solfege notation.
-With this toolkit, the notation which is written by the Chromatic-Solfege is embeddable to a document.
-The notations which are embedded to the document are automatically compiled to sheets of music and embedded to the main document.
-The compiler also automatically generates singing voice data of every embedded notations and can be used for other purposes.
+_Chromadoc_ format is a file-format which can contain paragraphs with Chromatic-Solfège notation embedded in them.
+These paragraphs are compiled into TeX document.
+And the notations embedded to paragraphs are converted to Lilypond documents and then embedded to the TeX document.
+The compiler also generates singing voice data from Lilypond documents.

-Let's call a document contains Chromatic-Solfege notation **Chromadoc**.

 This toolkit contains programs to perform following tasks :

-- Automatically generating TeX file from a chromadoc.
+- Automatically generating TeX file from a _Chromadoc_.
-- Transposing chromatic note names.
+- Transposing notes written in Chromatic-Solfège.
-- Creating a sheet of music from a sequence of Chromatic-Solfege note names.
-- Creating singing voice data from a sequence of Chromatic-Solfege note names.
+- Compiling notes written in Chromatic-Solfège into Lilypond.
+- Compiling Lilypond documents into singing voice audio data.
 - Automatically generating patterns of a mechanical scale practice.
 - Enumerating all possible fingering pattern for the guitar from a sequence of Chromatic-Solfege note names and generating fingerboard charts.

 ## System Requirement
 This system is built on following systems :

 - bash
 - nodejs
 - xelatex
 - Lilypond
+- ffmpeg
+- ImageMagick
 - Festival Speech Synthesis System
 - SoX
 - [Chromatic-Solfege for JavaScript](/chromatic-solfege-for-javascript/)